brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Store connection-level details such as credentials, API endpoints, account or cluster identifiers, and default regions in `ProviderConfig`.
 This avoids repeating the same values across multiple resources and keeps your APIs cleaner. `spec.forProvider` should be for fields that represent the desired state of a resource resource (e.g. database name, size, or network).
 If multiple resources using the same credentials could have different values, it belongs in the resource spec — not the `ProviderConfig`.

-### Treat `crossplane.io/external-name` as the source of truth
+### Treat `crossplane.io/external-name` as a stable lookup key

-Always set the `external-name` annotation to the identifier used by the external system (e.g. ID, ARN, or resource path).
-This ensures your provider can reliably observe, update, and delete the resource.
-It also enables importing existing infrastructure by pre-populating the annotation.
-Avoid assuming the Kubernetes `metadata.name` matches the external name, since most of the time they won't.
+Use `external-name` as the stable key your provider uses to look up an external resource.
+The managed reconciler defaults it to `metadata.name`; overwrite it during `Create` only when the external system returns a different name, ID, ARN, or resource path.
+Pre-populating the annotation also enables importing existing infrastructure.

+### Classify vendor errors before returning an observation

+Return `ResourceExists: false` only for a vendor not-found response.
+Authentication, authorization, throttling, timeout, and malformed-response errors must be detected and returned as errors (usually dealt with in an adapter layer).
+Reporting any of those as an absent resource can make Crossplane create a duplicate resource.

 ### Let Crossplane persist managed-resource state